kevinveenbirkenbach/infinito/application/symfony/src/Domain/README.md

 ## Request Management

 Offers classes to manage requests for rights, users and sources.

-### Logic
-- Requested Right
-- Requested Source
-- Requested User

-### Services
-- Requested Right Service
-- Requested Source Service
-- Requested User Service
+A [detailed description](./RequestManagement/README.md) is available.
 ## Right Management
 ### Right Checker ###
 Checks if the crud, layer and source combination is granted by a right.